Advertisement

 Closed

 The HCV Lottery is closed.
-Applications from the 2022 wait list opening are still valid.
-FRH does not have an expected date to reopen the wait list.
+Applications submitted in 2022 are still valid.
+FRH uses a waiting list and lottery system.
+There is no expected date to reopen the waitlist.

 This waitlist is currently closed.
 It is monitored nightly — you'll be alerted when it reopens.